-Ahh, the famous myth of 35-hour French work week.
-And combined with France’s legendary holidays, no wonder so many overworked North Americans dream about moving here.
-But if you are dreaming of moving to France to achieve that illusory work-life balance, you should be aware that there is the myth and the reality.
+But if you are dreaming of moving to France to achieve that illusory work-life balance, you should be aware that the typical French work day is an adventure in myth and reality.

 The normal workday for an office worker in France starts anywhere from 8 – 9:30 am.
 And he/she usually doesn’t leave until 6:30-7:00 pm.
 Even if we count from 8:30 am – 6:30 pm, that is 10 hours per day or 50 hours a week.
 Are French people simply not good at maths?